Austin Felony Lawyers

 Repeat felony offenders can expect to face harsher punishments than first-time offenders, and will likely be subjected to enhanced charges for subsequent offenses.
 Additionally, Texas is one of many states with a “three strikes” law in place for multiple felony convictions.

-Bail Amounts for Felony Charges: What to Expect
+Bail Amounts for Felony Charges

 The amount of bail set for a felony in Texas depends on the type of felony committed and can be anywhere from $5,000 to $20,000, depending on the severity of the crime.
 However, some felonies, such as capital murder, may not be eligible for bail.